ioa-maellak/devbox/README.md

 ## Credits

-This code is developed and maintained by Tassos Koutlas for the Ioannina FOSS Unit of Excellence (ioa-maellak).
+This code is developed and maintained by
+[Tassos Koutlas](https://github.com/tassoskoutlas) for the Ioannina FOSS Unit of Excellence (ioa-maellak).
+Pull requests are welcome.

 It is distributed with a EUPL v1.1 open source software license.